 Entirely permissionless.
 Under the token-based membership model, the DAO governance tokens are acquired through decentralized exchanges, while you can acquire a few others by providing liquidity and proof of work.
 These tokens provide voting rights.
 This membership type is generally used to regulate large-scale decentralized protocols and tokens.

 For example, MKR, the MakerDAO token, is readily accessible on decentralized exchanges.
-Anyone can invest in having a say in the voting process to decide the Maker protocol’s future.
+Anyone can invest in having a say in voting to decide the Maker protocol’s future.
 Other examples of token-based membership DAO are Aave, Uniswap, Dash, etc.

 For example, MolochDAO is primarily concerned with financing Ethereum projects.
-They require a membership proposal so that the group can determine whether you have the required expertise and capital to make informed decisions about potential funds.
+They require a membership proposal so the group can determine whether you have the required expertise and capital to make informed decisions about potential funds.
 You cannot directly purchase access to this particular DAO on the open market.

 Talk to our experts to build your own DAO.